freqtrade/freqtrade/docs/docker.md

     # Create configuration - Requires answering interactive questions
     docker-compose run --rm freqtrade new-config --config user_data/config.json
     ```

+    !!!
+Note "Change your docker Image"
+        You should change the docker image in your config file for your Raspeberry build to work properly.
+        ``` bash
+        image: freqtradeorg/freqtrade:master_pi
+        # image: freqtradeorg/freqtrade:develop_pi
+        ```

 The above snippet creates a new directory called `ft_userdata`, downloads the latest compose file and pulls the freqtrade image.
 The last 2 steps in the snippet create the directory with `user_data`, as well as (interactively) the default configuration based on your selections.